 Tips and Variations for Indian Shrimp fry Recipe:

 1. Shrimp tends to become rubbery when overcooked, unlike prawns.
-So remove from the fire as soon as it gets cooked.
-Do not forget to check out another recipe of Prawn Stir Fry, here in PepperBowl.
+To remove from the fire as soon as it gets cooked.

 Chettinad Shrimp-South Indian Shrimp Fry